 Food With Feeling makes an excellent Breakfast Hash that incorporates chickpeas for the protein that will keep you full until lunch.

 An article on Mediterranean Diet breakfasts would be incomplete without some suggestions for greek yogurt.
-Full of protein and so versatile, it is a great ingredient to include in your morning meal.
+It is full of protein and versatile and a great ingredient to include in your morning meal.

 Greek Yogurt Parfaits sound so fancy, right?
 But they are just yogurt with granola and fruit.
 So family-friendly and straightforward.
 My family loves Kashi Go Lean Cereal.